bgies/wikifactory.net/README.md

     pip install https://pypi.python.org/packages/source/a/assetgen/assetgen-0.3.7.tar.gz

 3.)
+From the root directory:

-In the root directory, run `assetgen` to generate the js and css assets.
+- run `assetgen` to generate the js and css assets.

+- initialise the development web server with `path/to/appengine/dev_appserver .`

 4.)
-Initialise the development web server with `path/to/appengine/dev_appserver .`

-5.)
 View the site at `http://localhost:8080/`.

 NB: During development, you can run `assetgen --profile dev --watch` to have your assets regenerated automatically everytime you update the sources.